katsifolis/edea/README.md

-# ultimecia-rs
-PS1 emulator in rust
+Attempt to a ps1 emulator in rust